Share

 Integrations with AWS services

-AWS services can be used to extend the capabilities of your Step Functions workflow.
-Computing (AWS Lambda), database (Amazon DynamoDB), message service providers (AWS SNS and AWS SQS), data processing and analysis providers (AWS Athena), APIs established by Amazon API Gateway are all included in this.
+AWS services can extend the capabilities of your Step Functions workflow.
+Computing (AWS Lambda), database (Amazon DynamoDB), message service providers (AWS SNS and AWS SQS), data processing and analysis providers (AWS Athena), and APIs established by Amazon API Gateway are all included in this.
 Amazon API Gateway also provides message service providers (AWS SNS and AWS SQS).
 The final of these services was largely made possible thanks to Amazon API Gateway.

 Coordination of components that are dispersed